alopezrivera/mpl_plotter/README.md

 or not specify any (defaulting to lines).
 How?
 Read below (or check the code block below that).
 This is nice as it allows to concisely combine lines, scatter plots, and any other of the MPL Plotter plotting classes in a single.

-As any and all other arguments:
+As to any and all other arguments:
 - **Singular arguments**: the regular MPL Plotter plotting class arguments.
 Apply to all curves in the plot.
 - **Plural arguments**: pass a list of arguments, one for each curve.
 The result is as you'd imagine.